isabella232/document-services.en/help/usecases/signapi.md

 ![Screenshot of Just one more step](assets/GSASAPI_11.png)

-This adds multiple-factor authentication and strengthens signing process security.
+This authentication adds multiple-factor authentication and strengthens signing process security.

 ![Screenshot of confirmation message](assets/GSASAPI_12.png)